Derik Queen: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Maryland 2024 Basketball Commitments".
+Rivals.
+Retrieved May 30, 2025.; "2024 Maryland Terrapins Recruiting Class".
+ESPN.
+Retrieved May 30, 2025.; "2024 Team Ranking".
+Rivals.
+Retrieved May 30, 2025.;

 College career

 Queen enrolled at the University of Maryland in 2024.
 Following his freshman season, he was a first-team All-Big Ten selection by the coaches and won the Big Ten Freshman of the Year.
 In the 2025 Big Ten Tournament, Queen scored 31 points against the eventual Big Ten champion Michigan Wolverines in the semifinal.
 It was the most points ever scored in the tournament by a Maryland freshman and earned him an All-Tournament Team selection.

 In the second round of the subsequent NCAA tournament, Queen scored a fadeaway jump shot at the buzzer to lift Maryland above Colorado State, 72–71.
 It was his first game-winning shot at any level.

 Professional career

+New Orlean Pelicans (2025–present)

 Queen was drafted with the 13th overall pick in the 2025 NBA draft by the Atlanta Hawks, but was traded the same day to the New Orleans Pelicans for Asa Newell and a future first-round draft pick.
+The pick would turn out to be the 8th pick in the 2026 NBA Draft, where the Hawks would draft Kingston Flemings.

 On July 5, 2025, Queen signed his rookie contract.
 In a July 15 NBA Summer League game, Queen tore a scapholunate ligament in his left wrist.
-He had surgery on July 18 and is expected to miss three months of action.
+He had surgery on July 18 and was expected to miss three months of action.

+On November 20, 2025, Queen put up a career-high 30 points, along with nine rebounds, four assists, two steals, and two blocks in a 125–118 loss to the Denver Nuggets.
+On December 8, Queen put up a triple-double with 33 points, 10 rebounds, and 10 assists, alongside four blocks in a 135–132 loss to the San Antonio Spurs.
+He also became the first rookie center to put up a 30-point triple-double in NBA history.
+On the final game of the Pelicans' season on April 13, 2026, he put up 30 points and a career-high 22 rebounds in a 132–126 loss to the Minnesota Timberwolves.
+He finished the season with 11.7 points, 7.1 rebounds, and 3.7 assists per 25 minutes in 81 games.